What do baby chicks eat?

 Once they're used to it, it's time to introduce a feeder.
 I have a detailed article about which type of chick feeder is best, here

-When can a baby chick start having treats?
+When can a baby chick eat treats?

 This is probably the question I'm asked most often about chicks!

-The answer is that baby chicks raised by a mother hen have "treats" from day 1.
+The answer is that baby chickens raised by a mother hen have "treats" from day 1.
 They're not inside, they're out there in the yard with her, eating everything she tells them is good to eat!

 A mother hen with six chicks teaching them what's good to eat.Hens are good teachers of their baby chicks!